void

 Na vojně v Karpatech a Haliči, Ondřej Kypr,1917

-In [III.2] the cheese plays a more prominent rile as in Budapest the men were promised 15 decagrammes of cheese that was to be handed out in Gödöllő.
+In [III.2] the cheese plays a more prominent role, as in Budapest the men were promised 15 decagrammes of cheese that was to be handed out in Gödöllő.
 Hauptmann Ságner is requesting this, on behalf of his men, from the commander of the military railway station in Budapest, a major.

 Background

-Emmental was not a protected denomination so the cheese in question probably came from Austria-Hungary.
-In the advert to the right 30 decagrammes are on offer, so durable that it can even be dispatched by Feldpost.
+Emmental was not a protected denomination, so the cheese in question probably came from Austria-Hungary.
+In the advert to the right, 30 decagrammes are on offer, so durable that it can even be dispatched by Feldpost.

 Hašek and Emmentaler

-Jaroslav Hašek introduced Emmental cheese already in his poem Road to the battlefield from 1915.
+Jaroslav Hašek introduced Emmental cheese already in his poem Road to the Battlefield from 1915.
 It was written down by Jan Vaněk in his diary and first published by Jan Morávek after the war[a].
-Here Hašek reveals that his march battalion were given Emmental cheese in Pest, unlike Švejk's who were promised it here but had to wait.
+Here Hašek reveals that his march battalion were given Emmental cheese in Pest, unlike Švejk's, who were promised it here but had to wait.

 Quote(s) from the novel